Storm Water Programs

 (NPDES) permitting requirements for stormwater discharges.

 All construction activities within the designated areas of Benton County require a Stormwater Permit prior to the starting any construction activity on-site.
-Where construction on a site will disturb soil or vegetation on one (1) or more acres of land during the life of the construction project; this shall include a single lot in a subdivision regardless of size, the following are required as part of the Stormwater Permit:
+Where construction on a site will disturb soil or vegetation on 200 square feet or more of land during the life of the construction project; this shall include a single lot in a subdivision , the following are required as part of the Stormwater Permit:

 Furthermore, any costs incurred by the County utilizing the services of the County Engineer will constitute an additional fee to be paid by the filer of any plan.

-Complete a Benton County Stormwater Application (insert link) and applicable drawings or documents including fees
+- Complete a Benton County Stormwater Application and applicable drawings or documents including fees

 Note: The implementation of Erosion and Sediment Control Best Management Practices to prevent the release of sediment from construction sites is required.
 Disturbed areas shall be minimized, disturbed soil shall be managed and construction site entrances shall be managed to prevent sediment tracking.
 Excessive sediment tracked onto public streets shall be removed immediately.
 Upon completion of permitted construction activity on any site, the property owner and subsequent property owners will be responsible for continued compliance with the requirements of this program, in the course of maintenance, reconstruction or any other construction activity on the site.
 A Grading Plan may be required for any land alterations in a designated area.